rabbitmq/rabbitmq-website/site/install-debian.md

 PackageCloud provides [repository setup instructions](https://packagecloud.io/rabbitmq/rabbitmq-server/install) that include a convenient one-liner.
 Please **always inspect scripts** that are downloaded from the Internet and executed via a privileged shell!

-Please also note that the PackageCloud script **does not** currently follow Debian best-practice in terms of GPG key handling and therefore you may wish to follow our guide instead.
+Note that the PackageCloud script **does not** currently follow Debian best practices in terms of GPG key handling and the rest of this section does.

 This guide will focus on a more traditional and explicit way of setting up an additional apt repository and installing packages.